 - Stolen state identification to commit a felony

 What should I do if I've been charged with a felony in Michigan?

 The consequences of a felony conviction are dire.
 You could spend many years or the rest of your life in jail if you're convicted of a felony.
-Michigan criminal defense lawyer Michael P. Manley has handled many felony cases.
-That's how this Board Certified Criminal Defense Trial Specialist built his reputation.
-He's the criminal defense attorney people turn to when they have a big case and so much is at stake.
+Michigan criminal defense lawyers Manley & Manley have handled many felony cases.
+That’s how we built our reputation.
+We’re the criminal defense attorneys people turn to when they have a big case and so much is at stake.

 Felony trials can sometimes last several days or weeks depending on the severity and complexity of your case.
-Attorney Manley knows how to successfully navigate the legal system in Michigan.
-He also understands the difference between state and federal charges.
+Our attorneys know how to successfully navigate the legal system in Michigan.
+We also understand the difference between state and federal charges.

-You can appeal your case if you're found guilty of a felony.
-But it's always better to get the outcome you want the first time around.
+You can appeal your case if you're found guilty of a felony, but it's always better to get the outcome you want the first time around.
 Call (810) 238-0500.
-Free case evaluation available.